Deforestation in the United States

+In 2025, new research by Earth System Science Data showed that over the past four centuries vast stretches of forestland in the United States giving way to agriculture, urban development, and industry.
+Since the 1600s, the country has a net loss of approximately 258 million acres of forest.

 After European colonization

 For the 300 years following the arrival of Europeans, land was cleared, mostly for agriculture, at a rate that matched that of population growth.
 During the 19th century, while the U.S. population tripled, the total area of cropland increased by over four times, from seventy-six million to three hundred nineteen million acres.
 For every person added to the U.S. population during this period, farmers put another three to four acres under the plow.
 This trend continued until the 1920s when the amount of crop land stabilized in spite of continued population growth.
 As abandoned farm land reverted to forest the amount of forest land increased reaching a peak in 1963 of 753000000 acre.

 After 1963, there was a gradual decrease through the next few decades which has been reversed with recovery and slight gains in the early 21st century.
 Gains in forest land have resulted from conversions from crop land and pastures at a higher rate than loss of forest to development.
 However issues have been identified such as the continued loss of old-growth forest, the increased fragmentation of forest lands, and the increased urbanization of forest land.
 Between 2001 and 2020, Alaska lost more tree cover than any other U.S. state.